antranhub22/DemoHotel19May25/packages/auth-system/README.md

 ## 📞 **SUPPORT**

-For questions, issues, or feature requests:
+For questions or issues:

-- 📖 Check the comprehensive documentation
+- 📖 Check the documentation guides
 - 🧪 Review the test suite for examples
-- 🔍 Use the health check endpoints
+- 🔍 Use the audit logs for debugging
-- 📊 Monitor the audit logs
+- 📊 Monitor authentication events
-- 🚨 Check security alerts

-**Your authentication system is bulletproof! 🛡️**
+**Your authentication system is secure and reliable! 🛡️**